The PotreeConverter builds potree octree from laz files.

 - Merge the multiple Potree-OctTrees into a single massive Potree-OctTree.

-All the details can be found in the publication Taming the beast: Free and open-source massive point cloud web visualization.
+For a detailed description of each step the user should read Taming the beast: Free and open-source massive point cloud web visualization.

 In addition, this repository also contains tools to: